 The essence of the path of Karma Yoga as outlined in the Bhagavad Gita is all about freedom in action.
-It is the ability to transcend personal interest and allow every action to be a sacrifice.
+It is the ability to transcend personal interest and allow every action to be in service.
 Mahatma Gandhi was a big fan from the Bhagavad Gita and was in Georg Feurstein’s words “modern India’s most superb example of a karma-yogi in action”.
 He “worked tirelessly on himself and for the welfare of the Indian nation.”
 The karma-yogi must transcend the self by giving from a place of wisdom with the welfare of others as the prime motivation, as opposed to giving for self-gratification.
 For example, if one is motivated by the idea of achieving fame or praise then the action is tainted.
 If one’s actions fail to be effective and you become disheartened or depressed, then you have become mistakenly attached to the results, and reluctant to keep on going and finding another more viable solution.
 Likewise, if we apply action without wisdom, we may well be making a situation worse rather than better.
 Karma-yoga therefore requires a perfect balance of wisdom and compassion and continuous self-reflection on why one is called to act.
 A daily practice to strengthen one’s ability to give is simply through generosity.
 The practice of giving without expectation of receiving anything back, and to do so beyond what is necessary.
 This type of generosity can be called “queenly”, and it allows us to move beyond aparigraha and by doing so encourage others to do the same.
 We re-train ourselves to enjoy the gifts of having “less” and giving “more”.

 Yet often as we dive deeper beyond knowledge and deeper into philosophy (into the love of wisdom as is the literal translation from Greek) then of course the inevitable questions arise such as “what is the purpose of my life?”
 And yet is there any point to toil laboriously to relieve the suffering of others when if, according to the Vedanta teachings, everything is already in perfect harmony?
 How on earth am I to have a positive impact when my own views and opinions are tainted by my own innate conditionings?
 Or is it wise to help others when I can’t even help myself?
 As one swami, who lives in Ubud, often says, “you can’t try and save a drowning man if you can’t swim!”
 Just as with everything we have studied during this course (from what we think we know about Yoga’s history, the validity of striving towards a goal of bliss or enlightenment, or even what “freedom” means) likewise, like the other paths of Yoga, it can appear that path of karma yoga is not universally applicable.
 For some it may feel like our calling, for others a distraction from doing the inner work, and for others still it may steal the thunder of awakening from those who we appear to serve.
 In the words of Mooji, “know that within your heart of hearts life is tailor made for awakening.”
 By trying to stop someone from suffering, are we appeasing the storm that could shake them into a more authentic and real life?
 Not only this, but according to the Vedic scriptures, it is said that we are currently living in the Kali Yuga, that it is a dark age of vice and conflict.
 This cycle is the lowest of human civilization, where spirituality is said to degenerate significantly.
 It lasts 432,000 years.
 Now here’s a thought!